Richard Yap

-Richard Edison Uy Yap (born May 18, 1967) is a Filipino actor, singer, model and businessman of Chinese descent.
+Richard Edison Uy Yap (born May 18, 1967) is a Filipino actor and recording artist.
 He is best known for portraying Richard "Sir Chief" Lim in Be Careful with My Heart and "Papa Chen" in My Binondo Girl.
+And from 2022 to 2024, he portrays Dr. RJ "Obeng" Tanyag in Abot-Kamay na Pangarap.

 Career

 In 2011, Yap launched his acting career in ABS-CBN via My Binondo Girl where he played Kim Chiu's father, Chen Sy.

 In 2012, Yap played a recurring character in Walang Hanggan as Henry de Dios.
 But his role as Richard "Sir Chief" Lim in the daytime drama Be Careful with My Heart catapulted him to fame spreading to other countries and made him a household name.
 The show ran from 2012 to 2014 due to its large following and loyal fanbase.
 Be Careful with My Heart would go on to have worldwide tours, concerts, an album, and has been aired in numerous other continents.

 After Be Careful with My Heart, Yap starred in Nasaan Ka Nang Kailangan Kita, where his character was paired with Vina Morales, and FPJ's Ang Probinsyano, portraying a criminal underworld character by the name of Philip Tang, and had a special participation in My Super D and Till I Met You.

 In 2016, he and Sta.
 Maria reunited onscreen and topbilled the romantic film The Achy Breaky Hearts which was a box office success.
 Because of this, there is a strong clamor for them to also reunite on television.

 On his singing career, Yap along with Richard Poon collaborated in an album and a major concert.

 He topbilled the 2016 installment of Regal Films' Mano Po 7: Chinoy.

 On December 16, 2020, he signed his management contract with GMA Artist Center.